Remote Ischemic Conditioning for Healthy Adults

 The trial information does not specify whether you need to stop taking your current medications.

-Is remote ischemic conditioning safe for humans?
+What prior data suggests that remote ischemic conditioning is safe for healthy adults?

 Who Is on the Research Team?